 The purchase of a condo allows a person to own a predetermined area of space, not necessarily land.
 Condo owners share in the ownership of all common areas such as hallways, foundation, stairs, social rooms, etc. under a legal arrangement.
-With a single family house, the owner is solely responsible for the entire property.
+With a single family-house, the owner is solely responsible for the entire property.
 A house entitles the owner to the rights of the land, all permanently attached structures and the air above it.
-In both instances, owners have title of ownership and tax responsibilities and can rent and sell the property they own.
-There are many factors to consider when deciding between the purchase of a condo or a single family home.
+In both instances, owners have title of ownership and tax responsibilities and may rent and sell the property they own.
+There are many factors to consider when deciding between the purchase of a condo or a single-family home.

-Everything about a single family home is yours.
+Everything about a single-family home is yours.
 You have no association rules and no association fees.
-However, you should always checkout a neighborhood before buying because some do have HOA fees, especially in gated communities.
-There is also a tendency for single family homes to appreciate in value more quickly than a condo of a comparable size.
+However, you should always check out a neighborhood before buying because some do have HOA fees, especially in gated communities.
+There is also a tendency for single-family homes to appreciate in value more quickly than a condo of comparable size.
 Of course many factors contribute to a home’s value such as location.
-Single family homes allow you to enjoy more privacy and control.
+Single-family homes allow you to enjoy more privacy and control.